MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/ui-define-granular-permissions.md

 You can also assign permissions sets directly to a user.

-## To assign permission sets to users
+## <a name="to-assign-permission-sets-to-users" />To assign permission sets to users

 A permission set is a collection of permissions for specific database objects.
 All users must be assigned one or more permission sets before they can access [!INCLUDE[prod_short](includes/prod_short.md)].